BerndWo/FaceRecognition-Project/README.md

 ### 3. Prepare the training environment
-- set up cloud computing environment using **FloyHub** to have access to faster computing power
+- set up cloud computing environment using **FloydHub** to have access to faster computing power